-Another frequently asked question is “What is the cost of Medicare Part B?”
-There’s a monthly premium for Part B coverage.
-If you receive Social Security, your premium will be deducted from your monthly check.
-The standard Medicare Part B premium is listed in the benefits chart above, but most people pay a little less than that.
-However, you may pay a higher premium if your 2015 income was more than $107,000 for an individual or $170,000 for a couple.
+The cost of Medicare Part B includes a monthly premium, deductible and coinsurance.
+If you receive Social Security, your Medicare Part B premium will be deducted from your monthly check.
+The standard Medicare medical insurance Part B premium is listed in the benefits chart above, but most people pay a little less than that.

 Medicare Part B Enrollment

-If you or your spouse is still working when you turn 65 and you are covered under an employer health insurance plan, you don’t have to sign up for Part B right away.
-You qualify for a special enrollment period that allows you to enroll in part B, penalty-free, around the time your employer coverage ends.
+If you or your spouse is still working when you turn 65, and you’re covered under an employer health insurance plan, you don’t have to sign up for Part B right away.
+You qualify for a Special Enrollment Period that allows you to enroll in Part B, penalty-free, around the time your employer coverage ends.

-If you don’t qualify for this special enrollment period and didn’t sign up when you turned 65, you can still enroll in Part B during the open enrollment period from January 1st to March 31st each year.
-However, you will probably pay a late enrollment penalty – a higher premium for the entire time you have Part B — and your coverage will not take effect until July 1st.
+If you don’t qualify for a SEP and didn’t sign up when you turned 65, you can still enroll in Part B during the General Enrollment Period from January 1st to March 31st each year.
+However, you’ll probably pay a late enrollment penalty – a higher premium for the entire time you have Part B — and your coverage will not take effect until July 1st.

-At MedicareFAQ, we help you understand your Medicare options and choose the best and most affordable coverage.
+At MedicareFAQ, we help you understand your Medicare options and choose the best and most cost effective coverage.
 When you contact us for a free quote, we will search dozens of top rated insurers to find the best policy for you.
-We pride ourselves in being your one and only resource center, that’s why we’re always updating our FAQs with the most recent questions we’re asked about from our clients.
+We pride ourselves in providing tons of Medicare resources for seniors, that’s why we’re always updating our FAQs with the most recent questions we’re asked about from our clients.
 We even have educational FAQ videos were our senior agents answered the top Medicare questions for you.